-This year marks the 91st running of the Australian Grand Prix.
+This year would have been the 92nd running of the of the Australian Grand Prix.
 Despite having changed venues some 23 times, the concept of the race has always been the same.
 That was, however, until it was finally given Formula One World Championship status, in 1985.

 Held on the Adelaide street circuit for the first time, this particular race proved significant for a number of reasons.
 The only Australian driver in the paddock, 1980 World Champion, Alan Jones, commenced proceedings in what would be his 100th Grand Prix start, as he drove the first Formula One car onto the circuit as practice began.

 On 3rd November 1985, the Australian Grand Prix brought the season to a close, as 25 drivers battled for supremacy.
 Although the Constructor’s Championship was set to be decided between McLaren and Ferrari, it was the Williams-Honda duo of Keke Rosberg and Nigel Mansell, together with the Lotus-Renault of Ayrton Senna who were topping the times during qualifying.

 Despite looking like it would be a Mansell pole position, Senna stunned the crowd with just a few minutes of the session left, when he recorded a lap time some seven tenths faster than his Williams-Honda rival.
 The only driver to secure a time under the 1m20s mark, this was Senna’s seventh career pole position (see video below).

 In 35˚C heat, the drivers’ strength was put to the test as they faced 82 laps on this challenging street circuit.
 Comprising a wider track in places than that of other street circuits, a 900 metre long straight, aptly named the Brabham Straight, on which some cars would reach over 200 mph, the circuit proved to be popular amongst the drivers.